elansarii/iQVR/MD/Use cases.md

 ### Use-case 2

-- Name: Send Notification to owner
+- Name: Send notification to owner
 - Description: This use case is responsible for sending a notification for the vehicle owner.
 - Primary actor: Owner
 - Goal: The owner gets a notification about his/her vehicle (violation or no violation).